 Decisions are made by voting and councillors must base their vote solely on the best interest of the students.
 If a vote is tied, the school council president has a second or casting vote.

 School council meetings would normally be open to the school community.
 Visitors or observers can be present at a council meeting with the agreement of the principal and a decision of council.
 There may be times when, for the purpose of confidentiality or other reasons, a council meeting needs to be closed.
+The school council determines the need for a closed meeting.

 For more information about council meetings see: